chboishabba/StatiBaker/README.md

 # StatiBaker

+Just old fashioned organisation.
+We don’t tell you what to do, who to be, or how to optimise.
+We help you remember what actually happened — so you can decide.

 StatiBaker is a daily state distillation engine.
 It compiles human and machine state into a single, coherent brief with traceability back to raw logs and actions.
 This is not a chatbot.
 It is a state compiler.